Course Catalog » Course Listing for Graduate Studies

 Instructor(s): D. Duncan Prerequisite(s): None

-Restrictions: This should be available to all PhD students (the form didn't let us select them all!).
-Activities: Direct - Lecture, Direct - Discussion, Student - Lecture, Student - Project, Student - Discussion
+Restrictions: Available to all PhD students Activities: Direct - Lecture, Direct - Discussion, Student - Lecture, Student - Project, Student - Discussion

 This course will introduce reproducibility in the biomedical sciences and equip students with tools and strategies to increase the transparency of their research.
 Students will learn how to use data management plans as a tool for organizing their research, and by the end of the class will have created a plan that meets NIH grant requirements.
 Students will engage with the material via lecture, hands-on workshops, case study discussions, and project work.